Discretionary Management and CGT

 As far as discretionary solutions are concerned, there is a further consideration.
 Managed Portfolio Service portfolios are run to the mandate set by the discretionary managers, without reference to an individual client’s tax requirements.
 Sales of individual securities within these portfolios may give rise to CGT liabilities.

 Crystalizing investment profits in holdings is not an unusual strategy.
 More often than not, especially in these markets, the CGT allowance is not likely to be breached, but advisers do have to keep an eye on the effects of transactions.
-With online adviser access to portfolio valuations and transaction histories, technology has made adviser oversight a lot easier.
+With online adviser access to portfolio valuations and transaction histories now the norm, technology has made adviser oversight a lot easier.

 The bespoke discretionary manager would, often in discussion with the adviser, be able to factor in the client’s current position for example Capital Gains being realised outside of the discretionary solution.
-Again, advisors need to be aware of all of a client’s positions and agree, up-front with both client and discretionary manager the approach to take when CGT issues become a possibility.
+Again, advisors need to be aware of all of a client’s positions and agree, up-front with both client and discretionary manager the approach to take when CGT issues become a possibility and advisers should still check where the responsibilities lie in these relationships..

 One final point on CGT.
-Historically, advisers running a portfolio of funds for clients would have opportunities to crystalize gains and losses at various points in time by selling one fund and buying another in their normal management of the portfolio.
-With the advent of multi-asset and multi-manager funds, portfolios are likely to be less diverse, perhaps in some cases only a single fund.
+Historically, advisers running a portfolio of single asset funds for clients would have opportunities to crystalize gains and losses at various points in time by selling one fund and buying another in their normal management of the portfolio.
+With the advent of multi-asset and multi-manager funds, portfolios, in terms of numbers of holdings, are likely to be less diverse, perhaps in some cases only a single fund.

 If this single fund is meeting the client needs there would be no reason to change it, so potential capital gains roll up could be considerable over time.
 Again, advisers need to exercise their professional judgement on whether the occasional change of fund, or funds, is justifiable purely for tax reasons.